Skip to content

 Today, I will show you the exact steps to easily make a soft plush from the design, the pattern making process, to sewing the plushie.
 If you are new to sewing, or consider yourself a beginner, this is a great project.
 We will practice sewing curves and also using the zig-zag stitch on your sewing machine to machine-appliqué.

 For this tutorial, we will be making a little brown bear.
 I’ve also made a snowy green mountain plush because I thought brown bear seemed a bit lonely!
-Both the bear and mountain plush pattern are available in my free resource library.
+The little brown bear pattern is available in the MindyMakes free resource library.

 Ready to design and sew your own plushie?
 Follow along this photo tutorial!